MicrosoftDocs/powerbi-docs/powerbi-docs/admin/aggregations-auto.md

 ##### Set target to seconds

 Threshold appears as a marker line on the lift chart.
 Use the threshold setting to define a target query response time for reports.
-For example, by setting threshold to 3 seconds, you can then fine-tune the percentage of queries that will use the aggregations cache to determine a new query percentage that meets the 3 second threshold.
+For example, by setting threshold to 3 seconds, you can then fine-tune the percentage of queries that will use the aggregations cache to determine a new query percentage that meets the 3-second threshold.

 #### Aggregation tables bar chart